SF Site

-SF Site is an online science fiction and fantasy magazine edited by Rodger Turner.
-It is among the oldest of websites dedicated to science fiction and primarily publishes book reviews.
-It has won the Locus Award and received nominations for the Hugo and World Fantasy Awards.
-SF Site also provides web hosting services, and was instrumental in the online presence of major magazines such as Analog, Asimov's, F&SF and Interzone.
+SF Site was an online science fiction and fantasy magazine edited by Rodger Turner.
+Launched in 1997, it primarily published book reviews and won the Locus Award for Best Website in 2002.
+SF Site also provided web hosting services for science fiction magazines such as Analog, Asimov's, F&SF and Interzone.
+It was one of the oldest extant science fiction websites at the time of its shutdown in 2025.

 History

-Established in June 1997 by John O'Neill and Rodger Turner, SF Site is an online magazine of science fiction and fantasy, and among the oldest of SF websites.
-It is based in Ottawa, Canada, but includes contributors from around the world, and had 200,000 unique visitors per month in 2001.
-It primarily publishes reviews of science fiction books; it also reviews films, television, and features interviews with authors and fiction excerpts.
-Contributors include Steven H Silver, Richard Lupoff, Rick Norwood, Victoria Strauss, Mark London Williams, and Rick Klaw.
+Established in June 1997 by John O'Neill and Rodger Turner, SF Site was an online magazine of science fiction and fantasy.
+It was based in Ottawa, Canada, but included contributors from around the world, and had 200,000 unique visitors per month in 2001.
+It primarily published reviews of science fiction books; it also reviewed films, television, and features interviews with authors and fiction excerpts.
+Contributors included Steven H Silver, Richard Lupoff, Rick Norwood, Victoria Strauss, Mark London Williams, and Rick Klaw.

 Through its web hosting services, SF Site was responsible for bringing four major science fiction magazines – Analog, Asimov's, F&SF and Interzone – to the Internet.

 It also hosted science fiction and fantasy authors such as Steven Erikson and a fan-run website for Guy Gavriel Kay.
-It hosts a science fiction discussion forum and RSS feed.
+It hosted a science fiction discussion forum and RSS feed.

 In December 2013, SF Site suspended production of regular twice-monthly updates, due to declining advertising revenue.

-The magazine's news blog was placed on hiatus in 2018.
+Its news blog was placed on hiatus in 2018.
+SF Site became defunct after Turner's death in 2025, at which time it was one of the oldest extant science fiction websites.